mukovoz/git-deployer/README.md

 ## Usage

 Main configuration `config.yml` contain `server`  and `repositories` sections.
-Below you can see how to configure 2 or more repositories on same server.
+Below you can see how to configure two or more repositories on same server.

 ```yaml
 #this section allow you specify web-server details